 Do you live in a historic district, a conservation district or a neighborhood stabilization overlay district?
 Get ready for even more rules.
 Designated historic districts require certificates of appropriateness before you start work.
-Find out more about historic preservation and construction in Dallas here, about conservation districts, or about neighborhood stabilization districts.
+Find out more about historic preservation and construction in Dallas here, or about neighborhood stabilization districts.

 Here’s a handy link to an application for a fence permit in Dallas.

 Fort Worth has a different set of rules surrounding building fences.
 If you want to build a solid fence that tops six feet, or an open fence taller than eight feet, you’ll need to apply for a permit.
 Front yard fences can only be four feet tall, and of an open design with 50% density.
 You’re not allowed to use chain link in your front yard.
 As in Dallas, historic districts in Fort Worth may have additional rules about fencing.
 Here’s more Fort Worth building code info.